craigprotzel/Mashups/README.md

 ##### Exercise - Pair Programming - Re-create the ITP home page

-##### Lecture - Intro to JS
+##### Lecture - Intro to Javascript

 ##### Homework
-* Read - [Javascript section of Ch.3 - Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/ch03.html#_javascript) up to but not including the section on SVGs
+* Read - [Javascript section of Ch.3 - Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/index.html) up to but not including the section on SVGs
 * Read - [Javascript 101](http://learn.jquery.com/javascript-101/) up through the section on Functions
 * Create & Upload -
 * Additional Readings